JanelleG51/bbc_graduate_blackjack/README.md

 This is a Python terminal BlackJack game built as part of the technical assessment for consideration to the position of Graduate Software Engineer Scheme with the BBC.

+## Assumptions

+- This is a single player terminal game that deals only one hand.
+- The aim of the player is to get a hand of 21.
+- If the player achieves 21, the player wins and the game ends.
+- If the player stands, the game ends.
+- If the player scores over 21, the player is bust and the game ends.
+- As the developer has taken a class-based, object oriented approach, multiple additional cards, decks, and player hands can be added.
+- To run this game, fork or clone the existing repository and run `python3 blackjack.py` in the terminal.

 ## Scenarios to be met / User Stories

 Scenario | Expected Behaviour | Actual Behaviour | Manual Test Pass |